warwickbrownteya/project-structure-initialiser/CONTRIBUTING.md

 # Contributing to Project Structure Initialiser

-Thank you for considering contributing to Project Structure Initialiser!
-This document provides guidelines and instructions for contributing to this project.
+Thank you for considering contributing to Project Structure Initialiser.
+This document provides guidelines for contributing to this project.

 ## Code of Conduct

-By participating in this project, you agree to abide by our code of conduct: be respectful, considerate, and collaborative.
+By participating in this project, you agree to be respectful, considerate, and collaborative.

 ## How Can I Contribute?